 Because annuities are not insured by the government, their safety depends on the claims-paying ability of the insurance company.
 Principal, earnings, and payouts can be lost if the insurance company defaults.
 This is particularly important considering that an annuity can last for decades.
 Consult A.M.
 Best, Moody's, and Standard and Poor's for ratings of insurance companies.

-There are different types of annuities that can be classified according to the variability of the periodic payment: fixed, variable, and combination.
+There are different types of annuities that can be classified according to the variability of the periodic payment amount: fixed, variable, or a combination thereof.

 Fixed Annuity

-A fixed annuity guarantees a specific payment starting at an agreed date, and continuing every pay period, which can be monthly, quarterly, semi-annually, or annually.
+A fixed annuity guarantees a specific payment starting at a specified date, and continuing every pay period, which can be monthly, quarterly, semi-annually, or annually.
 The main advantage of a fixed annuity, unlike other investments, is that the payments are guaranteed for the life of the annuitant.

 The main risk with a fixed annuity is inflation risk.
 Inflation will continually lessen the amount of goods and services the fixed payment can buy.
 Although there are periods of economic deflation, most of the time, prices for goods and services continually increases, so this risk will increase the longer the annuitant lives.